top of page

 I sincerely hope this dispels any myths or misconceptions you have about hospice.
 This is a BIG subject, both regarding details of the hospice benefit, and also in terms of the emotions that accompany a hospice referral.

-Sending love and light . . .
+Sending you so much love . . .

-26 views0 comments
+28 views0 comments

 Recent Posts